 The correct attire is required in order for students to receive the full performance grade.

 Attire requirements are kept to a minimum.
-Polo shirts will be ordered for 8th grade students through the band director, for approximately $25.
+Polo shirts will be ordered for 8th grade students through the band director.

 8th grade Performances

 - Black Button-Down Collared Dress Shirt Shirts must be tucked in when appropriate.

 - Black Dress Pants (No black jeans, sweats, etc.)

 - Black Socks (boys) and Black Dress Shoes (no flip-flops etc. or black tennis shoes)

 - HWJH Band Polo Shirt – tucked in

 - Jeans or Shorts (director will specify dependent on weather conditions.
 No athletic or cheer shorts.)

 - Black dress clothes.

 - Gentlemen – Black slacks and collared shirts (long or short sleeved).
 Shirts tucked in.
 Black dress shoes and black socks.
 (No jeans, shorts, sweats, flip-flops/sandals, ties, etc.)